GravitateDesignStudio/gravitate-blocks/README.txt

 == Changelog ==

+= 1.7.0 =
+* added filter for grav_link_fields
+* changed "Content" block to always have at least 1 column
+* Bug fix - added https for vimeo

 = 1.6.1 =
 * Updated $block_index to be a public variable
 * Bug fix - Found intermittent class error on activation